How Do I Hear God’s Voice Clearly?

 I get it: obedience can be hard.
 As Jonah’s story shows, even biblical heroes sometimes wanted to run the other way.

-But if you can’t hear God’s voice and aren’t sure why, it may be time to reflect on your own life.
-Resisting God’s voice can be a sign that there is a sin in your life that needs dealt with.
+But if you can’t figure out how to hear God’s voice and aren’t sure why, it may be time to reflect on your own life.
+Resisting God’s voice can be a sign that there is a sin in your life that needs to be dealt with.

 Ask the Holy Spirit to help you identify this sin and then help you get rid of it.
 Be open to what the Holy Spirit shows you, even if (especially if!) it’s not what you want to hear.